Brazilian fashion at Miami Swim Week: expected business exceeds $4.7 million

 About Fashion Label Brazil

-It is the Brazilian Fashion Internationalization Program with Added Value, from ABEST | Brazilian Association of Fashion Designers, created more than 20 years ago in partnership with ApexBrasil (Brazilian Trade and Investment Promotion Agency), currently has around 180 participating brands, 85% of which are women-led brands and 40% have sustainable & eco-friendly practices.
-Its purpose is to position Brazilian fashion abroad, enhancing the image of an innovative and contemporary Brazil.
+It is ABEST’s internationalization program for Brazilian value-added fashion, created more than 20 years ago by ABEST | Brazilian Association of Fashion Designers in partnership with ApexBrasil (Brazilian Trade and Investment Promotion Agency), and currently has around 180 participating brands, 85% of which are women-led brands and 40% of which have sustainable and eco-friendly practices.
+Its purpose is to position Brazilian fashion abroad, enhancing the image of Brazil as an innovative and contemporary country.

 About ApexBrasil